NoneOtherThanSteffin/AndroidRootCheck/README.md

 Small Library which checks if the device is rooted.

-Include in android app where InfoSec is important to reduce the information leaks from app.
+Include in android app where InfoSec is important to reduce the data leaks from app.